 Total | 1,123 100.00

 People with “Not in universe” are all under the age of three, and people under the age of three are always “Not in universe.”
-The Census Bureau uses “Not in universe” to mean the variable does not apply; in this case it’s because if someone is under the age of three they don’t even ask about their education.
+The Census Bureau uses “Not in universe” to mean the subject is not in the universe of people that the variable applies to; in this case it’s because if someone is under the age of three they don’t even ask about their education.
 “Legitimate skips” are similar: questions a respondent did not answer (skipped) because they did not apply.

 This is why the different coding of hispan and asian in the ATUS is somewhat puzzling: hispan is treated as a categorical variable that applies to everyone, with one valid value being “Not Hispanic,” while asian is treated as a categorical variable that only applies to Asian people, with non-Asians being “Not in universe.”
 Either makes sense, but you’d expect them to be the same.